spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 *  Azure CNI with Dynamic IP (vnet-subnet and pod-subnet).

 You can add (or remove) vnet-subnets or pod-subnets in a VNG at any time.
 Ocean AKS will automatically assign subnets to node pools based on IP address capacity.
 However, a node pool with a subnet that has run out of IP address capacity will be locked for scaling.
-You can set up multiple subnets when you create or update a Virtual Node Group, and when you update a Virtual Node Group template in the Cloud Cluster Virtual Node Groups tab.
+You can set up multiple subnets when you create or update a virtual node group or a virtual node group template in the cloud cluster virtual node groups tab.

 To access the Virtual Node Groups dashboard and configure multiple subnets: